Do Budget Gaming Headsets Exist? You Bet!

 - 105dB +/- 3dB at 1KHz Sensitivity

-If you prefer something a little more stylish, then the Sades SA903S is my recommendation.
-It comes in four color and accent combinations.
-For example, you can pick a black pair with either blue or red accents, or an orange and silver combo.
+If you prefer something a little more stylish, then the Sades SA930 is my recommendation.
+It comes in two color combinations — standard camouflage or gray camouflage.

 The Sades definitely looks stylish.
-The microphone even comes with an LED illuminating light.
 The headband and ear cups have sufficient silicone-like padding (not the foam type) and the ear cups cut out enough ambient noise for you to focus on your game or music.
 The inline control basically regulates the overall volume and mic level.

-Those looking for a cheap gaming headset for PC can’t go wrong with the Sades SA903S.
+Those looking for a cheap gaming headset for PC can’t go wrong with the Sades SA930.
 At just under $30, it’s the cheapest on this list with the most color combinations.

 - Comfortable Headband & Ear Cushions